Measuring Growth: 5 Ways to Start Assessing English Language Learners Without Tests

 Both tools feature a list of criteria or standards that students know you’re assessing.
 Rubrics show what is considered below level, at level and above level.
 A performance criteria can simply be a checklist of what to assess for each student.
 With either of these assessment tools, it’s important to develop your own, as assessments are based on the teacher’s judgment.

 A tool like RubiStar is helpful, as it can show you sample rubrics other teachers have developed, and anyone can modify them for their own use.
-Some possible categories for rubrics include text features, fluency in reading, types of sentences written and neatness in writing.

 When creating rubrics or performance criteria, make sure that what you’re assessing is clear and fair from the beginning.
 As well, don’t assess too much at once, as it’ll not only overwhelm you but your students as well.
 If it helps, ask other teachers how they created their rubrics, or simply have someone look over yours to see if it looks okay.